Trial with a plan target Use the 2-hour trial to test login, app install, and whether V04, V06, or V08 fits.

 Standard monthly device matrix

-When premium, timed, and testing options make sense
+Timed, premium, and testing

 Advanced option matrix